hesjan/wdio-e2e-interview/readme.md

 ##Description

 - Currently implemented tests are running in chrome 81.
-- They are using browser with resolution 1600 x 1200.
+- Tests are using browser with resolution 1600 x 1200.
 Definitely they should be written also for other resolutions because application is responsive.
 - Tests are using data from production so after some time products could become no longer available.

 ## Libraries